electrumsv/electrumsv/docs/standalone/building-on-electrumsv/node-wallet-api.rst

 If a user requires any of these disabled functionalities, they should get in touch with their contact at the Bitcoin Association and request the ones they need.

 #.
-Only one transaction is currently accepted.
-If more than one transaction is provided then
+Parameter: Only one transaction is currently accepted in the ``hexstring`` parameter.
+If more
-   a compatibility related error will be raised.
+   than one transaction is provided then a compatibility related error will be raised.
 #.
-Only spending of P2PKH coins is supported.
-While it is in theory to support P2PK, P2SH and
+Parameter: Only spending of P2PKH coins is supported.
+While it is in theory to support P2PK,
-   bare multi-signature, spending of these coins are not currently enabled.
+   P2SH and bare multi-signature, spending of these coins are not currently enabled.
 Any attempt to do so will result in a compatibility related error.

    #.
 Related to this: If any ``prevouts`` entry contains a ``redeemScript`` property, it will
       be ignored as we do not currently handle P2SH spends.

 #.
-External private keys are not currently accepted.
-If any are provided a compatibility related
+Parameter: External private keys are not currently accepted.
+If any are provided a compatibility
-   error will be raised.
+   related error will be raised.
 #.
-Only the ``ALL|FORKID`` sighash name is accepted.
-As with the bitcoind implementation sighash
+Parameter: Only the ``ALL|FORKID`` sighash name is accepted.
+As with the bitcoind implementation
-   names that do not include ``FORKID`` will result in a standard error.
+   sighash names that do not include ``FORKID`` will result in a standard error.
 However, valid sighash names other than ``ALL|FORKID`` will raise a compatibility related error.

 **Error responses:**